 Follow Phryne Fisher through the back alleys, shady markets and jazz clubs of late 1920s Melbourne.

 A glamorous lady detective in a mostly male world, she goes about her work with a pearl-handled pistol and dagger-sharp wit, fighting injustice and making sure that the man responsible for the disappearance of her younger sister stays behind bars.
-She's keen to help those who can't help themselves; and she does so with grace and elegance.
+She's keen to help those who can't help themselves, which she does so with grace and elegance.

 Miss Fisher's Murder Mysteries features a remarkable feminist heroine who fights crime and challenges the status quo, all while looking flawless.
-Miss Fisher is an unmarried woman in charge of her own life in an era when this was unusual, to say the least.
+She's an unmarried woman in charge of her own life in an era when this was unusual, to say the least.

 Overall, the show is glamorous, smart and sexy.
 A feat for the period drama-obsessed and casual viewer alike.

-Outlander doesn't cover just one historical period – thanks to its time travelling element, it covers two.
+Outlander doesn't cover just 1 historical period.
+Thanks to its time travelling element, it covers 2.

 Based on the successful series of novels with the same name, the show follows Claire, a married World War II nurse who finds herself transported back in time from 1945 to the Scotland of 1743.
-Here, she encounters Jamie, a dashing Highland warrior, and becomes embroiled in the Jacobite risings.
+Here, she encounters a dashing Highland warrior called Jamie and becomes embroiled in the Jacobite risings.

-An exciting and steamy period drama, Outlander is a peculiar mix of romance, magical fantasy, adventure and horror.
-The settings are beautiful and viewers will find it hard not to root for the show's charismatic star-crossed lovers.
+An exciting and steamy drama, Outlander is a peculiar mix of romance, magical fantasy, adventure and horror.
+The settings are beautiful and viewers will find it hard not to cheer for the show's charismatic star-crossed lovers.